 This frontend resume for interviews is not a generic resume builder.
-It is a callback-focused playbook for building a frontend resume that gets interviews and showing the work frontend teams actually screen for: shipped UI, measurable product impact, performance, accessibility, testing, architecture, and collaboration.
+It is a callback-focused playbook for showing the work frontend teams actually screen for: shipped UI, measurable product impact, performance, accessibility, testing, architecture, and collaboration.

-The goal is to make your frontend interview resume pass the first skim, match the role without keyword stuffing, and create interview follow-ups you can defend in coding, UI, system design, framework, and behavioral rounds.
-It also gives you front-end developer resume language without turning the page into a template download.
+The goal is to make your profile pass the first skim, match the role without keyword stuffing, and create interview follow-ups you can defend in coding, UI, system design, framework, and behavioral rounds.

 What frontend resume screens test